-- Work with Divisions on their plans for 2017/18 - Continue providing Falls training to all Divisions on their mandatory training days and also FY1 (junior doctor) training induction days. - Working with Lead Nurse for Standards to devise a new policy, procedure and guidelines. - Participate in the Royal College of Physicians' National Audit of Inpatient Falls in May 2017, with a Consultant in Geriatric Medicine
+- Work with Divisions on their plans for 2017/18 - Continue providing Falls training to all Divisions on their mandatory training days and also FY1 (junior doctor) training induction days. - Review and update all falls education and training materials - Attend all Divisional Back To The Floor rounds and preventing harm meetings. - Review and update falls related policies/procedures and guidelines, and liaise with counterparts at HEFT to ensure they all align going forward - Develop action plans in response to the Royal College of Physicians' National Audit of Inpatient Falls audit report (due October).
+In the meantime develop and implement actions already highlighted